Knutakir/acast-notifier/README.md

 - `WAIT_TIMEOUT` ***(optional)***
     - The time interval in milliseconds between each check to the APIs.
     - Default: `3600000` (60 minutes)
-- `SHOW`
+- `SHOWS`
-    - The name of the show to notify about new episodes.
-The show name can be retrieved from URL: `https://play.acast.com/s/<show_name>`
+    - An array containing the names of the shows to notify about new episodes.
+The show names can be retrieved from the URL: `https://play.acast.com/s/<show_name>`
 - `TIME_FORMAT` ***(optional)***
     - The time format for the `Updated` field in the Discord message.
     - Default: `dddd D MMMM YYYY HH:mm`